sperrys/Chateau/README.md

 	- If successful, `"type": "GroupMessageInitResponse", "status": 201` goes to all the recipients
 	- if generic failure, `"type": "ErrorResponse", status": 400`
 	- if failure is that the client making the request is not registered, `"type": "ErrorResponse", status": 301`
-	- if failure is that the chatname is not unique, `"type": "ErrorResponse", status": 301`
+	- if failure is that the chatname is not unique, `"type": "ErrorResponse", "status": 301`
+	- if failure is that a recipient does not exist, `"type": "ErrorResponse", "status": 302`

 **Send a Message to a Chat or Client**